cjcenizal/complex-view/README.md

 #### Extract reusable logic into services

 Adhering to the “fat model, skinny controller” paradigm, a lot of our logic for manipulating model data has gone into the models.
 But really, even models shouldn’t be fat.
 None of our files should turn into dumping grounds for unwanted responsibility.

-So we also have a bestiary of services to contain helper logic, constants and enums data, and mixins to keep our code DRY and modular.
+So to keep everything skinny, we have a bestiary of services to contain helper logic, constants and enums data, and mixins to keep our code DRY and modular.
+Just like our directives, our services are also narrowly-defined, small, and multiplying like amoeba.

 #### Fin

-Thanks for checking this out!
-Please email me if you have any questions about this stuff or any suggestions on how I can improve it!
+Well, thanks for checking this out!
+Please email me if you have any questions or any suggestions on how I can improve this demo.

 ## Credits